alphagov/govuk-design-system/src/patterns/addresses/index.md

 ### When to use multiple text inputs

-Only use multiple text inputs when you know which countries the addresses will come from and can find a format that supports them all.
-This can be difficult to know if you’re asking for addresses outside of the UK.
+Only use multiple text inputs to offer users a manual input option when you both:

+- know which countries the addresses will come from
+- can find a format that supports them all – this can be difficult to know if you’re asking for addresses outside of the UK

 Using multiple text inputs means: